In 2018, WomanCare delivered 983 babies, with our Certified Nurse Midwives delivering 375 of those babies.

 Sometimes Cesarean section is necessary to avoid complications during labor and delivery.
 But natural birth is recommended whenever possible for the health of both mother and baby.
-Cesarean delivery rates in the U.S. continue to decline and were at 32% according to most recent CDC data .
-WomanCare’s C-section rate for women receiving a C-section after having one previously for 2016 was 21% of total deliveries, with our Certified Nurse Midwives rate at 7%.
-Even better, our primary C-section rate — the percent of women receiving a C-section for the first time — was just 9% overall, and 6% for our midwives.
+Cesarean delivery rates in the U.S. continue to decline and were at 26% according to most recent CDC data .
+WomanCare’s C-section rate for women receiving a C-section after having one previously for 2018 was 9% of total deliveries, with our Certified Nurse Midwives rate at 5.4%. .

 Induction should only be performed for medical reasons or emergencies concerning mom and/or baby, and not for convenience.
 At WomanCare, labor induction is used to stimulate contractions before labor begins on its own and is performed when health risks are present for mom and/or baby.
-In 2016, our midwives’ induction rate was 20%, less than the national average of 23.8% according to most recent CDC data.
+In 2018, our midwives’ induction rate is 25%, while the national average is 24% according to the most recent CDC data.

 Natural, vaginal birth is still possible for moms who have previously had a c-section.
 Research shows that about 60% to 80% percent of women who attempt a trial of labor after cesarean have a successful vaginal delivery.
-At WomanCare, our VBAC (vaginal birth after C-section) success rate is 92% overall — and 96% for our midwives!
+At WomanCare, our 2018 VBAC (vaginal birth after C-section) success rate was 72% overall — and 73% for our midwives!